splunk/public-o11y-docs/logs/scp.rst

 10. Remove your IPv4 address from the IP allowlist that you added in step 9.
 If you are in a GCP environment, do not remove the additional GCP IP addresses that you added in step 8.
 Select :guilabel:`Next`.

-11. On the :guilabel:`Configure permissions` page of the guided setup, select the users who you want to give access to this Log Observer Connect connection and teh associated Splunk Cloud Platform indexes.
+11. On the :guilabel:`Configure permissions` page of the guided setup, select the Splunk Observability Cloud users who you want to give access to this connection and the associated Splunk Cloud Platform indexes.

 12. Select :guilabel:`Save and activate`.